Inefficiencies on a massive scale + subsidies + social norms = unsustainable disaster.

-And in case you've heard that grazing domesticated animals is beneficial for the environment, this unsubstantiated claim has been thoroughly debunked by a new 2-year study citing 300 sources. ""In other words, grazing livestock – even in a best-case scenario – are net contributors to the climate problem, as are all livestock."
+And in case you've heard that grazing domesticated animals is actually beneficial for the environment, this unsubstantiated claim made by ranchers has been thoroughly debunked by a new 2-year study citing 300 sources. ""In other words, grazing livestock – even in a best-case scenario – are net contributors to the climate problem, as are all livestock."

 2) Aren't vegan diets "a waste" of marginal land?

 Vegan diets require far less land.
 Per a massive 2018 study, a global vegan shift would free up land equivalent to the size of the US, China, European Union and Australia combined.

 Therefore, we wouldn't need to use marginal land to graze domesticated animals.
 More land could be returned to wild habitats performing invaluable ecosystem services, rather than converted to what is essentially yet more office space for animal agriculture.

 We don't need to "turn grass into steak;" we need to eat human-edible plant foods, allowing more grasslands and forests and other habitats to be re-wilded or remain undisturbed.